lsst/dp1_lsst_io/docs/processing/calibration/photometric.rst

 Overview
 ========

-Bright, isolated stars with signal-to-noise greater than 10 that are detected in post-ISR images, and associated with the global absolute reference catalog refered to as :doc:`/processing/calibration/monster`, are input into the FGCM solution.
+Bright, isolated stars with signal-to-noise > 10 that are detected in post-ISR images, and associated with the global absolute reference catalog referred to as :doc:`/processing/calibration/monster`, are input into the FGCM solution.
 The FGCM model constrains the atmospheric parameters per night, as well as the absolute throughput.